English as a Second Language Writing Grammar Communication Podcasts Audio Stories and More!

 Hello!
 You have come to your ESL Help Desk, your home page for questions and comments about English grammar.
 The ESL Help Desk is based in Boston, Massachusetts and today's episode is our fifteenth episode.
 In our library, you can find answers to questions about writing, grammar and communication, and you can listen to audio stories and dialogues.
 We're unique because all our examples come from authentic language spoken or written by learners of English.

-Are you planning or considering taking a trip by train?
-Do you want to avoid having to deal with parking and traffic?
 In today's podcast, we're going to get you to the train station - on time.
 The picture that you see above was taken of Amtrak's Route 128 Station.
-Before we listen to the dialogue, take a look at the picture above and answer the following questions.
+Before we listen to the dialogue, take a look at the picture above and answer the following questions:

 • What do you see?